Convergence and stationary distribution of Elo rating systems: Properties of the Elo stationary distribution

+We now study the properties of the stationary distribution $\pi$.
 As mentioned earlier, the ratings are biased estimators of the true skills.
 However, it is straightforward to verify that the \emph{average predicted score} is unbiased.
-Although this is already mentioned in the literature, for the reader's convenience, we provide a precise statement and proof in the following Proposition.
+Although this is already mentioned in the literature, for the reader's convenience, we provide a precise statement and proof in the following proposition.

 We will use the symbol $\equald$ for ``equality in the sense of distribution''.
-Also, we adopt the notation of Remark \ref{rmk:xIJ}: denote $(I,J)$ a random pair of distinct indices chosen uniformly at random, and, conditionally on $I=i, J=j$, the variable $S^{IJ}$ is an independent sample from $\sigma^{ij}$.
+Also, we adopt the notation of Remark \ref{rmk:xIJ}: denote $(I,J)$ a random pair of distinct indices chosen uniformly at random, and, conditionally on $I=i, J=j$, the variable $S^{IJ}$ is an independent copy of $S^{ij}$.

 \begin{proposition} Let $X \sim \pi$.
 For any $i\in\{1,\ldots,N\}$:

 \end{proposition}

 \begin{proof} Since $\pi$ is stationary, from \eqref{eq:xIJ} we have